Top 10 Eagles Songs Sung By Don Henley

 In 1989, Henley’s The End of the Innocence became his most successful album yet, with its title track earning him another Grammy Award for Best Male Rock Vocal Performance.
 Don Henley is regarded as one of the greatest singing drummers ever.

 As of 2002, Don Henley became the head of the Recording Artists Coalition.
-This organization works on behalf of the musicians against major record labels in a combined effort to hold them accountable regarding copyright issues and other industry-related practices.
+This organization advocates for musicians against major record labels in a combined effort to hold them accountable regarding copyright issues and other industry-related practices.

 Hell Froze Over